Inquests and Inquiries

 Darragh Mackin has been described as ‘a rising star on the international legal scene’ (Irish Times) and a ‘Champion of the Cause’ (The Parchment).
 In July 2016, Darragh was the first ever Ireland based Lawyer to be nominated, and in turn to win, an award at the prestigious London Legal Aid Lawyer of the Year Awards.

-He has developed a specialist practice in Human Rights, Public Law, Actions against Public Authorities and International law.
-He continues to appear in some of the most complex Inquests and Inquiries in Ireland, acting for 47 of the families in the Stardust Inquest, appearing in the Ballymurphy Inquest, the family of Morgan Barnard who was killed in the Greenville tragedy, and for the victims in the the child abuse Bill Kenneally public inquiry.
+He has developed a specialist practice in Human Rights, Public Law, Litigation and International law.
+He has appeared in some of the most complex Inquests and Inquiries in Ireland, including acting for 47 of the families in the Stardust Inquest, in which a verdict of Unlawful Killing was returned.
+In addition, he appeared in the Ballymurphy Inquest, for the victims of Bill Kenneally in the child abuse public inquiry, the family of Morgan Barnard who died in the Greenville Hotel disaster, and for the family of Private Sean Rooney in the ongoing inquest.

 He regularly advises individuals and companies both domestically and internationally, with a particular specialism in data protection and privacy.
 Darragh recently advises on reputation management and the challenges emanating from the misuse of social media, GDPR, and an individual’s ‘right to be forgotten’ online.